 Confidently Navigate EU REACH and Stay Ahead with CDX

-With CDX, you can collect detailed material and chemical data that can be immediately assessed when regulations change, eliminating the need for emergency supplier communications and ensuring continuous REACH compliance.
+With CDX’s comprehensive REACH compliance solution, you can collect detailed material and chemical data that is immediately assessable when regulations change.
+This eliminates emergency supplier outreach and ensures ongoing compliance with EU REACH.

-CDX offers a flexible data management system that tracks product composition - from individual chemicals to materials, subcomponents, and final products.
-This makes it an ideal solution for businesses navigating the complexities of REACH compliance.
+From regulation to opportunity - CDX provides a flexible data management system that tracks product composition from individual substances to final assemblies.
+It’s the ideal platform for businesses navigating the challenges of EU REACH compliance while unlocking long-term value.

 CDX Features That Simplify REACH Compliance